CenturyLinkCloud/GettingStarted/CloudApplicationManager/getting-started-workspace-cloud-application-manager.md

 ![Cloud Application Manager Getting Started Workspace 4](../images/cloud-application-manager-getting-started-workspace-4.png)

-You can also view each aspect of the code by clicking on the "Code" tab.
-Here you can see the code for pre_install event.
+You can also view each aspect of the code by clicking on the **Code** tab.
+Here you can see the code for **pre_install event**.
 You can also make modifications to the code on this screen.

 On the versions tab, you can see all supported versions of the box and can change versions from the drop-down at the top of the page.

-After you click "Deploy", you'll be taken to a "New Instance" page where you can enter the specific details for your instance, such as giving it a description, selecting the version and deployment policy, applying tags, and scheduling an expiration time (if you only want the script to run for a specific amount of time before being deleted).
+After you click **Deploy**, you'll be taken to a **New Instance** page where you can enter the specific details for your instance, such as giving it a description, selecting the version and deployment policy, applying tags, and scheduling an expiration time (if you only want the script to run for a specific amount of time before being deleted).

 ![Cloud Application Manager Getting Started Workspace 5](../images/cloud-application-manager-getting-started-workspace-5.png)

-Once you're done, click "Deploy".
+Once you're done, click **Deploy**.
 You'll be able to watch the deployment activity in the real-time logs.

 ### Edit Boxes

 Once the Ruby box has been successfully deployed, you can see information about it, such as the endpoints and bindings.

-If you navigate back to "Instances", you can see the Ruby box instance is now online.
+If you navigate back to **Instances**, you can see the Ruby box instance is now **online**.

 If you click the dropdown next to the instance, there are also options to easily shut down, reconfigure, or terminate the instance should you need to.
 You can also edit the instance while it is online.